-7.8 NONSTRUCTURAL PARTICIPATION RATE SENSITIVITY ANALYSIS
+7.7 NONSTRUCTURAL PARTICIPATION RATE SENSITIVITY ANALYSIS

 Once the participation rates were agreed upon by the discussion team, the economics team utilized the National Nonstructural Committee's Best Practice Guide 03 (BBG 2020-03), which provides guidance on how to compute various participation rates once the team has a triangular distribution.
-For this analysis, the final HEC-FDA model was utilized that included all sensitivity and optimization analyses and is consistent with the figures presented in the recommended NED plan.
-A 100 percent participation rate was included in addition to the three other sensitivities to show how the recommended NED plan compares with different participation rates.
+For this analysis, the final HEC-FDA model was utilized that included all sensitivity and optimization analyses and is consistent with the figures presented in the Recommended Plan.
+A 100 percent participation rate was included in addition to the three other sensitivities to show how the Recommended Plan compares with different participation rates.